cs456s25/labs/lab02/lab02s26_description.md

 Today's lab will be graded as follows:
 1. (2 pts) Formatting with team names on top right hand side with title of assignment immediately underneath and all right justified.
 Each picture clearly labeled.
-3. (2 pts) Board picture.
+2. (2 pt) Verilog with header and names for all the gates connected to the board.
-4. (2 pt) Verilog with header and names for all the gates connected to the board.
+3. (2 pt) Schematic corresponding to the verilog for all gates connected to board inputs and outputs.
-5. (2 pt) Schematic corresponding to the verilog for all gates connected to board inputs and outputs.
+4. (2 pt) Timing diagrams (4) of testing the circuit at all possible input combinations.
-6. (2 pt) Timing diagram of testing the circuit before downloading on the board.
+5. (2 pts) Board picture(s) at the end with correct LEDs lighting for switch position.

 # Learning outcomes
 1. Increasing familiarity with Vivado project creation, simulation, and downloading to the board.